 Associate Professor, Economic and Environmental History, Wageningen University (WUR)

-Research Coordinator, Economics Section, Wageningen University (WUR)
+Research Coordinator, Economic and Environmental History, Wageningen University (WUR)

 Research Affiliate, Centre for Economic Policy Research (CEPR), London

-My research deals with the consequences of international trade for the distribution of income and well-being in developing countries in the colonial era.
-In 2017 I was awarded a NWO Veni grant (€250,000) for a research project entitled “Unfair Trade?
-Globalization, Institutions and Inequality in Southeast Asia, 1830-1940” in which I examine the inequality effects of trade in Southeast Asia in the age of high imperialism.
-In 2018 my latest book, entitled The Origins of Globalization (with Jan Luiten van Zanden) and which deals with the rise of world trade and its implications for economic and social development across the globe between 1500 and 1800, appeared with Cambridge University Press.
+My research deals with the consequences of international trade and the imposition of colonial institutions for well-being, the distribution of income and the environment in South and Southeast Asia since ca. 1800.
+In 2017 I was awarded a NWO Veni grant for a research project entitled “Unfair Trade?
+Globalization, Institutions and Inequality in Southeast Asia, 1830-1940” (2018-2022) in which I examined the inequality effects of trade in Southeast Asia in the age of high imperialism.
+I am currently PI of the NWO Vidi project “Tragedy of the Tropics: Colonialism, Commons and Commodities in Southeast Asian Deforestation since1850” (2025-2030), in which I together with Angelo Galindo and Dea Iftina investigate long-run trends in, and causes of, deforestation in Indonesia, Malaysia and the Philippines.

-Together with colleagues from TU/e and UGent, I am director of the research programme “Globalization, Inequality and Sustainability in Historical Perspective” of the Dutch-Flemish research school of economic and social history, the N.W.
-Posthumus Institute.
-I am a Research Affiliate of the Centre for Economic Policy Research (CEPR).
-Between 2017 and 2021 I sat on the editorial board of the Research Data Journal in the Humanities and Social Sciences, and since 2018 I am a member of the editorial committee of the International Review of Social History.
+Previously, I acted as co-director of the research programme “Globalization, Inequality and Sustainability in Historical Perspective” of the N.W.
+Posthumus research school for economic and social history (2018-2024) and I was Research Coordinator of Wageningen University’s Economics Section (ca. 150 staff) (2022-2024).
+Between 2017 and 2021 I sat on the editorial board of the Research Data Journal in the Humanities and Social Sciences.